Please click to view.

 Who's At Risk?

-Vitiligo may occur at all ages but usually begins between the ages of 2 and 40.
-All races may be affected.
-Despite a common belief, vitiligo is not seen more often in individuals of African descent; this may seem to be true only because the condition causes a more obvious cosmetic problem for darker-skinned individuals.
+Vitiligo may start at any age but usually begins between the ages of 2 and 40.
+All races / ethnicities may be affected.
+Despite a common belief, vitiligo is not more common in Black individuals; however, the contrast between affected and normal skin is more obvious and potentially more cosmetically bothersome in individuals with darker skin.

 Signs & Symptoms

-Vitiligo most commonly affects areas of injury (trauma), particularly on the face, upper chest, hands, armpit, and groin.
+Vitiligo may affect areas prone to chronic minor injury, such as the fingers, knuckles, and elbows.
+It may also affect the face, upper chest, hands, underarms, and groin.
 It may be widespread, affecting both sides of the body (generalized); it may affect only one side of the body (segmental); or it may affect only one localized area (focal).

 Sharply defined white patches are seen.
 If the affected area contains hair, the hair may turn white.

-To protect your skin from sunburning, particularly in the affected areas:
+It is important to protect your child’s skin from the sun, particularly the affected areas:

 - Avoid exposure to midday sun (10 AM to 3 PM).